alfredosauce-tech/LodashPractice/README.md

 # lodash-practice
+Simple terminal app that uses at least 5 lodash methods

 - Use fake data or APIs you have worked with in previous projects or google fake data you can use. - - [ ] Either make a fetch or save it in a few variables.
 - Console.log the output of each lodash method called on the fake data.